moccalotto/kaos/_brainstorms/ever-dungeon.md

 In order to access most entrances, one must take other elevators and/or do some climbing.

-### Pit City

 Pit City is a tent village that is the main staging area for entering The Dungeon.
 There is an inn, a weaponsmith, a few general stores and a basic mage-supply store.
 Other than that, there are some public latrines and an area for tents.
-Pit City is sometimes attacked by Dungeon Denizens, however, such attacks are almost always repelled by the Pit Citizens.
-For this reason, the land in Pit City is not taxed in any way.
+Pit City is sometimes attacked by Dungeon Denizens, however, such attacks are almost always repelled by the people of Pit City For this reason, the land in Pit City is not taxed in any way.
 The owner of the inn serves as the de facto mayor of Pit City.

+## Edgetown

+The eastern edge of the city borders up against The Void.
+Which is essentially nothingness.
+It is as if the bedrock simply drops away.
+Anyone who has gone over the edge, willingly or not, have never been seen again.
+Some people claim to have seen lights, or even creatures flying out there, but this has not been confirmed by reliable sources.

+Since real estate is at a premium in The City, enterprising people have built a scaffold on clinging onto the buildings along the edge.
+This scaffolding has over the years grown into a little town, called Edgetown, that is known for its high crime rate.
+The City Guard does not patrol Edgetown, and they rarely venture out there, even during hot pursuit.

-### The Bedrock
+## The Bedrock

 The bedrock on which the city stands is an extremely hard crystalline material.
 It requires the highest level of magic to pierce it.
-Furthermore the bedrock seems to be organic in some way and it regenerates any damage done to it within a few days.
+Furthermore the bedrock seems to be organic in some way and it regenerates any damage done to it, often within a few days.

-A few of the attempts to massively dig down has resulted in exposing the city directly to very dangerous areas of The Dungeon.
+Most attempts to massively dig down has resulted in exposing the city directly to very dangerous areas of The Dungeon.

 There seems to be no clear correlation between where you dig down and which area of The Dungeon is exposed.

-### Resources
+## Resources

 The city has almost no resources.
 There is no mining due to the special nature of the bedrock.
 Farming can only be undertaken with dirt collected in The